 This blog entry is about the Midtown Los Angeles neighborhood of Little Bangladesh.
-To vote for more neighborhoods to be the subject of future blog entries, click here.
-To vote for Los Angeles County communities, click here.
-To vote for Orange County neighborhoods, vote here.
+To vote for more neighborhoods to be the subject of future blog entries, let me know which in the comments.

-In recognition of Asian Pacific American Heritage Month, out of my love for exploration, and being eager to break in my new bike, Cream Soda, I headed to Los Angeles‘ Little Bangladesh in search of answers, equipped only with my official map of the neighborhood.
+In recognition of Asian Pacific American Heritage Month, out of my love for exploration — and being eager to break in my new bike, Cream Soda — I headed to Los Angeles‘s Little Bangladesh in search of answers, equipped only with my official map of the neighborhood.

 Little Bangladesh centered around a short stretch of 3rd Street between Wilton on the west and Vermont on the east.
 To the west is the neighborhood of St. Andrews Square and to the east is Westlake.
-To the north and south is greater Wilshire Center, a roughly 100 acre neighborhood that also includes Koreatown in its southern portion.
+To the north and south is greater Wilshire Center, a roughly eight square kilometer neighborhood that also includes Koreatown in its southern portion.

 In the 1960s, most Bangladeshis had come to the US on student visas and many chose to live in the northern portion of Wilshire Center for its cheap rents and its close proximity to LACC.
 It certainly didn’t hurt to tell relatives back home that they were practically in Hollywood, even if their jobs more often involved driving cabs and working in the fast food industry than rubbing elbows with movie stars.

 In 1980, the stretch of Olympic between Hoover and Wilton was designated Koreatown by the city of Los Angeles.
 Years later, in 2008, when Bangladeshi Mohammed Akhter H. Miah filed a naming application with the city, he may’ve felt confident that Little Bangladesh would gain official recognition (one year after Cambodia Town, I might add).
 Instead, the city was hit with a competing request from Korean-American Federation of Los Angeles chairman Chang Y. Lee to extend Koreatown’s borders to include Little Bangladesh and beyond.
-People (including the LA TImes) began to characterize Little Bangladesh as being in “the heart of Koreatown,” even though that heart, Olympic Boulevard, is actually over a mile to the south.
-To look at it another way, it’s a bit like saying Melrose Ave is “the heart of Thai Town.”
+People (including the Los Angeles TImes) began to characterize Little Bangladesh as being in “the heart of Koreatown,” even though that heart, Olympic Boulevard, is actually almost two kilometers to the south.
+To look at it another way, it’s a bit like saying Melrose Avenue is “the heart of Thai Town.”

-When I spoke to Bangladeshis in the neighborhood, Lee’s name was well-known and his attempts to squash their dreams of a Bangladeshi shopping district were understandably described as “greedy” and “insensitive” by a people that felt there was room for Bangladeshis, Koreans and more.
+When I spoke to Bangladeshis in the neighborhood, Lee’s name was well-known and his attempts to squash their dreams of a Bangladeshi shopping district were understandably described as “greedy” and “insensitive” by a people who felt there was room in Wilshire Center for Bangladeshis, Koreans and more.

-Yes, there is a strong Korean presence in the neighborhood in the form of shop-owners and Hangul signs and advertisements (and even more in Spanish and English), but most people on the street were apparently Oaxacan, Salvadoran, Guatemalteca, Honduran and Bengali.
+Yes, there is a strong Korean presence in the neighborhood in the form of shop-owners and Hangul signs and advertisements (and even more in Spanish and English), but most people on the street appeared to be either Oaxacan, Salvadoran, Guatemalteca, Honduran, or Bengali.

-Just as planting an American flag on the moon doesn’t make it the 51st state, signs in Hangul doesn’t make it Koreatown.
-If it does, Koreatown includes not only its immediate neighbors, but also Cerritos, Chatsworth, Diamond Bar, Gardena, Glendale, Granada Hills, Hacienda Heights, Little Tokyo, Long Beach, Park Mile, Porter Ranch, Rowland Heights and Wilshire Park too.
-Lee nonetheless described himself as “appalled” by the request that a small stretch of a single street be granted official status as an ethnic enclave… as happened with Koreatown 28 years earlier… a neighborhood which despite its designation is mostly Latino.
+Just as planting an American flag on the moon doesn’t make it the 51st state, signs in Hangul don’t make a neighborhood part of Koreatown.
+If it did, Koreatown would not only extend to its neighbors — but also to Cerritos, Chatsworth, Diamond Bar, Gardena, Glendale, Granada Hills, Hacienda Heights, Little Tokyo, Long Beach, Park Mile, Porter Ranch, Rowland Heights, and Wilshire Park.
+Lee nonetheless described himself as “appalled” by the request for a small stretch of a single street to be granted official status as an ethnic enclave… as happened with Koreatown 28 years earlier… a neighborhood which despite its designation is mostly Latino.
 Double standard much?